ariogunawan/POC-MSTeams-AdaptiveCard/README.md

+## IMPORTANT NOTE
+This repository is intended for my personal notes and portfolio purposes on LinkedIn.
+I do not expect any contributions from others.
+Thank you for understanding!

 # POC Relax Bot

 Welcome to the **POC Relax Bot** repository!
 This project is a Proof of Concept (POC) for testing Python REST APIs with Microsoft Teams Adaptive Cards.